aviv82/solution-write-ups/sentence-smash/other-person.md

 ### function - implicit

-### replace method- replaces all question marks in text at once with empty strings
+### join method - concatenates values in an array with spacing between values

 ## possible refractors

 - i cant imagine how this code can be any more economic and still work

+- could maybe benefit from some guards

 ## references